Note to Prospective Speakers:

 Note: The courses you present at ATRI events will be automatically approved for CEUs by ATRI.
 If you would like to present your courses at other organization's conferences or on your own, and want them approved for CEUs by ATRI, please see the Provider Letter and Provider Application indicated above.

 Barb Batson, AS, has been an AEA Aquatic Fitness Instructor certified since 1995.
-She serves general, Arthritis, Fibromyalgia, MS, PD, senior, and prenatal populations.
-Barb is a program trainer for both NMSS and the Arthritis Foundation and is an AEA CEC provider and two-term past AEA Advisory Board Council member.
+She provides personal training and group classes for both general and special populations.
+Barb served as program trainer for both NMSS and the Arthritis Foundation, as an AEA CEC provider, two-term past AEA Advisory Board Council member, and on the Mayor's Healthy Nashville 2010 Program and the Community Health and Wellness Team.
+She currently provides services at Vanderbilt University Medical Center and is Fitness Host Coordinator for Fun & Fitness Travel Club.
 She is the 2014 recipient of the AEA Elizabeth Burg Lifetime Achievement Award and ATRI Dolphin Award.
-She is a sought after motivational speaker and contributor to aquatic and older adult focus publications.

-Marty Biondi, PT, CSCS, ATRIC, is co-owner of Therapeutic & Wellness Specialists, an outpatient orthopedic clinic with two locations, and contracts to perform aquatic therapy.
-She has been involved in various aspects of aquatics for over 30 years, including pool administration, design and program implementation, risk management, and now as a physical therapist using water to treat various diagnoses.
-She has served as Director of Practice for the APTA Aquatic Section.
+Marty Biondi, PT, DPT, CSCS, ATRIC, provides physical therapy at several clinics in the Chicago area, including Therapeutic & Wellness Specialists, Lake Forest Place, and Sennogroup Rehabilitation and Wellness.
+She is responsible for all aspects of patient care with a varied patient load that includes orthopedic and complex neurological as the primary diagnoses.
+She has been involved in various aspects of aquatics for over 30 years, including pool administration, design and program implementation, risk management, and as a physical therapist using water to treat various diagnoses.

 Connie Jasinskas, MSc, has been bringing passion and humor to her work as an international author and educator since 1984.
 AquaStretch™ Foundations and AquaStretch™ Certificate Course co-author, Connie specializes in AquaStretch™ and aquatic rehab for chronic pain, breast cancer, musculoskeletal and systemic health issues.
 Visit her websites to learn more: www.AquaStretchCanada.com and www.FortheLoveofFit.com.